ga-wdi-boston/ember-object-study/README.md

 1. Install dependencies.
 1. Create and checkout a new branch, named `response`.
 1. Follow the directions given in [diagnostic.md](diagnostic.md).
-1. Before the alotted time is up, push to your fork and issue a pull request.
+1. Before the allotted time is up, push to your fork and issue a pull request.

 Your pull request description should contain a "fist to five" for comfort and clarity.
 Additionally, you should mention the resources you used to help you